SalmaZakariia/Blog/index.md

 ### Results obtained:

 ## Visualization of Data:
-### Data Pre-proccessing:
-By applying t-test , we selected the most effective features on Risk 1 Year feature.
-We found that Age and Size of tumer are the most effective features.
-We won’t do any data imputation in our statistical model because our dataset is complete and doesn’t have any missing values in them.
+ From Feature selection, we chose Age and Size Of Tumer because they have the least p-value and the largest t-score.

 ![](visualization.PNG)
 ## Team Members:
 * [Asmaa Mahmoud](https://asmaamahmoud12.github.io/Asmaa-Mahmoud/)